 Besides the actual amount in your bank account, your expectations has a significant impact on how satisfied you feel.

 The wider the gap between your current lifestyle and your expectations, the more lack and deprivation you will experience.
-In other words, feeling “wealthy” is relative to your standards and is not solely determined by the actual amount in your bank account.
+In other words, feeling “wealthy” is relative to your standards and isn’t solely determined by the actual amount in your bank account.

-Our global culture has become fixated on the idea that prosperity is a result of the accumulation of material wealth.
+Our society is fixated on the idea that prosperity is a result of the accumulation of material wealth.
 The images of the rich and famous that inundate the media, tempts us to chase a sparkling mirage of the “good life”.
 By comparing ourselves to these individuals, we can become frustrated about missing out on the better things in life.

-While I agree that financial freedom can make your life a whole lot easier and give you more options and flexibility in life- it definitely does not guarantee a sense of lasting fulfillment and joy.
+While financial freedom can make your life a lot easier, and offers more options and flexibility – it does not guarantee a sense of lasting fulfillment and joy.

-Once you’re beyond the point of having all your basic needs met, your life satisfaction is going to depend on your psychology.
+Once you’re beyond the point of having all your basic needs met, your life satisfaction is going to depend on your mindset.